Jamaica metro station

-Jamaica is a station in Mexico City Metro.
-It is located in Venustiano Carranza borough, in Mexico City and serves the Sevilla neighbourhood.
+Jamaica is a station of the Mexico City Metro.
+It is located in Venustiano Carranza borough in Mexico City and serves the Sevilla neighbourhood.

 General information

 The station logo depicts an ear of corn.
 Its name refers to the nearby wholesale market of Jamaica.

 This station combines both elevated viaducts for line 4 and underground passages for line 9.
 The distance between platforms is long, as are the station's exits.
 Metro Jamaica has a cultural display.